• Skip to primary navigation

 Ingredients

-• about 3 tablespoons olive oil, for the pasta and the pan
+• ¼ cup olive oil, for the pasta and the pan

 Instructions

 • Cook the pasta.
 Cook the pasta in a large pot of boiling, salted water until it's al dente.
 (Al dente means "to the tooth."
 The pasta should be tender, but with a bite to it.)
-Drain the pasta, toss with a bit of olive oil, cover and set aside.
+Drain the pasta, toss with a couple of tablespoons of the olive oil, cover and set aside.

 • Prepare the black garlic.
 Peel all the black garlic and then roughly chop it, keeping it in relatively large chunks.